StanimirKosev/Quantitative-Portfolio-Platform/tasks/frontend-tasks.md

   - `simulation_chart_path`
   - `correlation_matrix_chart_path`
   - `risk_factors_chart_path`
-    Regime name is echoed in the response.
-    No extra parameters unless needed for UX.
 - **POST /api/simulate/custom**
   Status: Implemented
   Runs a simulation for a custom portfolio and regime.